Dan Jovevski, Blaize Pengilly

 Dan Jovevski 04:41

 It did.
 And I think it's often forgotten part of the Australian economy.
-And if we think about what's happened over the last 20 to 30 years is we've seen this massive effort of globalization.
+And if we think about what's happened over the last 20 to 30 years is we've seen this massive effort of globalisation.
 Companies outsourcing their manufacturing options to overseas particularly to places like China, and the fact that the government put $1.3 billion towards the manufacturing sector.
 I think is a good sign to Ozzie businesses that are looking to produce more things here on our shores.
 So it's a huge win for a lot of business owners right now who are looking to get support from the government to create more supply chains in Australia, manufacturer more goods and more importantly, for Ozzy's, we can actually buy more things made here in Australia rather than having to send that money overseas.
 So it's a massive win.

 Blaize Pengilly 05:25